Joi Ito: Results of MIT investigation

 On January 10, 2020, MIT released results of its fact-finding on engagements with Jeffrey Epstein.

-The investigation was conducted by Goodwin Procter LLP whose partners were retained to "conduct investigation into both Epstein's donations and Epstein's other interactions with MIT."
+The investigation was conducted by Goodwin Procter LLP whose partners were retained to "conduct investigation into both Epstein's donations and Epstein's other interactions with MIT".

-The MIT Report found that "donations to MIT were driven either by former Media Lab Director Joi Ito or by Seth Lloyd, a professor of mechanical engineering and physics, not by MIT's central administration."
-However, the report also states that certain members of MIT's Senior Team "were aware of, and approved, Epstein's donations to support Ito and the Media Lab."
-Furthermore, the report found that "contrary to certain media reports, neither Epstein nor his foundations was ever coded as "disqualified" in MIT's donor systems.
-Further, the code "disqualified" does not mean that a person or entity is "blacklisted" or prohibited from donating to the institute.
-Rather, the term "disqualified" is a database code for any donor who previously donated to MIT but presently is dormant or is no longer interested in giving to MIT."
+The MIT Report found that "donations to MIT were driven either by former Media Lab Director Joi Ito or by Seth Lloyd, a professor of mechanical engineering and physics, not by MIT's central administration".
+However, the report also states that certain members of MIT's Senior Team "were aware of, and approved, Epstein's donations to support Ito and the Media Lab".
+Furthermore, the report found that "contrary to certain media reports, neither Epstein nor his foundations was ever coded as 'disqualified' in MIT's donor systems.
+Further, the code 'disqualified' does not mean that a person or entity is 'blacklisted' or prohibited from donating to the institute.
+Rather, the term 'disqualified' is a database code for any donor who previously donated to MIT but presently is dormant or is no longer interested in giving to MIT."

 The report's executive summary ends with the finding that "since MIT had no policy or processes for handling controversial donors in place at the time, the decision to accept Epstein's post-conviction donations cannot be judged to be a policy violation.
 But it is clear that the decision was the result of collective and significant errors in judgment that resulted in serious damage to the MIT community."

+Japanese Government Appointments (2021–)

+In September 2021, after Japan's Digital Agency was established, Ito was appointed as one of the members of the Digital Society Council of the Digital Agency of Japan.

+Ito is an Executive Advisor to the Office of GSC Initiative Promotion of the Cabinet Office of Japan.
+He is an Advisory Board Member of the Ministry of Economy, Trade and Industry's Demonstration Project for the Construction of Digital Public Goods Using Web 3.0 and Blockchain.

 Center for Radical Transformation at CIT (2021–)

-In December 2021, Ito was appointed as the Director of the Center for Radical Transformation (CRT) at Chiba Institute of Technology, Japan.
-He also serves as a member of CIT's Board of Trustees.
+In December 2021, Ito was appointed as the director of the Center for Radical Transformation (CRT) at Chiba Institute of Technology, Japan.
+He also is a member of CIT's Board of Trustees.

+Chiba Institute of Technology

+In June 2023, Ito was named the 14th President of the Chiba Institute of Technology.
+His first public appearance as President is at the Japan-U.S. Research Collaboration Week.
+In September 2023, he outlined his vision for the future of Chiba Institute of Technology in the President's Message.